 If the ceremony includes Nuptial Mass (which adds about 15 minutes to the service), the Mass proceeds with the following Catholic wedding traditions.
 The order may vary slightly, depending on the church, but you can expect each element to be present.

-The guests participate in reciting the Lord's Prayer (beginning with "Our Father).
+The guests participate in reciting the Lord's Prayer taken from Matthew 6:9-13.

 For this blessing, the wedding couple kneels or stands before the altar, and the priest offers a blessing for the couple.

 The priest breaks the host (bread) while the guests sing, and communion is distributed to the newlyweds, then the guests, often with the help of servers.
-Guests who are not Catholic may be offered a blessing by the priest.
+Guests who are not Catholic may be offered a blessing by the priest instead.

 After communion, the ceremony concludes as it would without a Mass.
 A final blessing is offered to the married couple and the guests, and everyone is dismissed with "Go in peace with Christ."
 Guests respond with, "Thanks be to God."

-The wedding couple leads the recessional out of the church, followed by the bridal party, then the servers and, finally, the priest.
+The wedding couple leads the recessional out of the church, followed by the wedding party, then the servers and, finally, the priest.